singh-man/books/crackingTheCoding/02_linkedLists.md

 **Solution #3: Recursive Approach**

-First, a word on notation: in this solution, when we use the notation node  Kx, the variable K indicates the value of the node data, and x (which is either for b) indicates whether we are referring to the front node with that value or the back node.
+First, a word on notation: in this solution, when we use the notation node  Kx, the variable K indicates the value of the node data, and x (which is either f or b) indicates whether we are referring to the front node with that value or the back node.
 For example, in the below linked list node   2b would refer to the second (back) node with value 2.

 Now, like many linked list problems, you can approach this problem recursively.
 We may have some intuitive idea that we want to compare element 0 and element n  -   1, element 1 and element n - 2, element 2 and element n - 3,  and so on, until the middle element(s).
 For example:
 ```